rtraghavan/stf_whitenoise/README.md

 Specifically, the following repositories implement code to generate

-a.
-Spatiotemporally filtered white noise stimuli.
+1. Spatiotemporally filtered white noise stimuli.
-b.
-Stochastic noise stimuli that expand or contract akin to optic flow via exponential spatial frequency expansion.
+2. Stochastic noise stimuli that expand or contract akin to optic flow via exponential spatial frequency expansion.

 TODO:
 - add method of pixel noise adjustment to these stimuli